IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

 across all the tests.
 We can see that each action was generated around one third of the time, which is to be expected since our generator does not weight them at all.
-Keep an eye on this table as we extend our generation; if any :hsobj:`Plutus.Contract.Test.ContractModel.Action` disappears altogether, or is generated very rarely, then this indicates a problem in our tests.
+Keep an eye on this table as we extend our generation; if any :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` disappears altogether, or is generated very rarely, then this indicates a problem in our tests.

 Modelling expectations